+2. No-Contest Resolution

-- vii.
-Resolution agreements that are finalized through the alternative resolution process are not categorized as a student conduct record at the University, but can be referred to as an aggravating factor in assigning outcomes in the event of any future violations. - viii.
-Resolution agreements must be signed by both the reporting individualcomplainant and responding studentrespondent as well as the Student Conduct Authority, Assistant Dean of Investigations or Executive Director of Housing.
-If an agreement is unable to be reached, the matter will be referred to the Student Conduct Authority for further action or adjudication. - ix.
-Resolution agreements reached at the conclusion of the resolution process are final and not subject to any other review or appeal.
-Individuals participating in the resolution process and mutually agree with the final resolution are waiving the ability to utilize a formal investigation and hearing process through the Student Conduct Authority. - c.
-Both the affected/reporting individualcomplainant and responding studentrespondent may be accompanied by an advisor at any meeting during the alternative resolution process. - 2.
-No-ContestInformal Resolution - a.
-A responding studentrespondent may elect to resolve an outstanding violation(s) through a no-contestn informal resolution in lieu of a hearing if deemed appropriate by the Student Conduct Authority and if the student accepts both responsibility for the alleged violation(s) and assigned outcomes. - b.
-In a no-contest n informal resolution, because the student accepts responsibility, the proceeding will be focused on potential appropriate outcomes. - c.
-No-contestInformal resolutions may take place during the information session or scheduled within a reasonable time thereafter. - d.
-No-contestInformal resolutions are noted as a finding of responsibility for violation(s) of the Code and are considered a student conduct record. - f.
-No-contestInformal resolutions are not permitted for cases falling under the jurisdiction of the Title IX Policy. - 3.
-Informal Hearing - a.
-A responding student respondent may elect to resolve an outstanding violation(s) through an informal hearing if deemed appropriate by the Student Conduct Authority.
+- a.
+A respondent may elect to resolve an outstanding violation(s) through a no-contest resolution in lieu of a hearing if deemed appropriate by the Student Conduct Authority and if the student accepts both responsibility for the alleged violation(s) and assigned outcomes. - b.
+In a no-contest resolution, because the student accepts responsibility, the proceeding will be focused on potential appropriate outcomes. - c.
+No-contest resolutions may take place during the information session or scheduled within a reasonable time thereafter.

+- d.
+No-contest resolutions are noted as a finding of responsibility for violation(s) of the Code and are considered a student conduct record. - e.
+No-contest resolutions are not permitted for cases falling under the jurisdiction of the Title IX Policy.

+3. Informal Hearing

+- a.
+A respondent may elect to resolve an outstanding violation(s) through an informal hearing if deemed appropriate by the Student Conduct Authority.
 Informal hearings are typically utilized when there is not conflicting, complex, or additional information that would be best examined through a formal hearing setting. - b.
 Informal hearings may take place as an element of the information session or scheduled within a reasonable time. - c.
-The responding studentrespondent may provide information including reports, witness statements, communications, or other documentation in the hearing. - d.
-A hearing administrator may temporarily adjourn the informal hearing if the administrator determines that further review of clarification is necessary including, but not limited to interviewing the reporting/affected individualcomplainant or witnesses. - e.
+The respondent may provide information including reports, witness statements, communications, or other documentation in the hearing. - d.
+A hearing administrator may temporarily adjourn the informal hearing if the administrator determines that further review of clarification is necessary including, but not limited to interviewing the complainant or witnesses. - e.
 A hearing administrator may utilize information gathered from information sessions, investigation meetings, or other proceedings involving students from the same incident in making a determination on responsibility.
-If such information is under consideration, a responding studentrespondent will be informed of the information and have an opportunity to respond.
+If such information is under consideration, a respondent will be informed of the information and have an opportunity to respond. - f.
+Informal hearings are not permitted for cases falling under the jurisdiction of the Title IX Policy.

+4. Formal Hearing

+- a.
+A formal hearing may be heard by a single hearing administrator, Administrative Hearing Panel, or Residential Conduct Board.
+For cases that include allegations of sex discrimination or sexual misconduct either under the Student Conduct Code or the Title IX Policy, if a formal hearing is selected, the hearing will be conducted by a single administrator. - b.
+Notice of a formal hearing, including the identity of the hearing administrator or body, will occur at least five business days prior to the hearing.
+Any objection regarding selected hearing administrator or hearing body must be submitted three business days prior to the start of a hearing.

+c.
+Formal Hearing Guidelines